grig23/primetime.en/help/programming/tvsdk-1.4-for-android/ad-insertion/ad-insertion-about/android-1.4-early-ad-break-return.md

 ---
 description: For live stream ad insertion, you might need to exit from an ad break before all the ads in the break are played to completion.
-seo-description: For live stream ad insertion, you might need to exit from an ad break before all the ads in the break are played to completion.
-seo-title: Implement an early ad break return
 title: Implement an early ad break return
-uuid: 41b70ee1-290b-4732-899e-32b234ec1d9a
 ---

 # Implement an early ad break return {#implement-an-early-ad-break-return}